AlessandroFornasier/generative-ai/README.md

-# Understanding generative models with focus on diffusion models
+# Understanding generative AI
+> with particular focus on flow matching models